 A Daughters perspective of living with the “Car Boot Queen”

 It was a few years ago when my Mum first took me to a car boot, this was before I worked at her nursery, Love 2 Learn in Leicester and long before I really understood what The Curiosity Approach truly stood for.

 I wasn’t too sure what I was doing & why, but we had got up at 6am, tired lethargic.
 I was was coaxed into into the rain, swayed into going

 With the promise of a burger or Bacon bap at the end of our car boot haul.

 This innocent teenage bribe, turned into a much loved tradition of two people reflecting & celebrating our mornings successes.
 I loved our Sunday morning wander up aisles, scouring and searching for items of Curiosity & fascination.
 Hunting for trinkets & treasures that would spark curiosity, imagination & discovery.

-For me & my mum this became our weekly jaunt, no longer was I destined for lazy Sunday lie ins or snuggling under thick duvets when a car-boot was in town !
+For me & my mum this became our weekly jaunt, no longer was I destined for lazy Sunday lie ins or snuggling under thick duvets when a car-boot was

 April to October Sunday Mornings belonged to Curiosity treasure searches.